 The Vista Field redevelopment will happen in phases.

 The initial site infrastructure encompasses streets, sidewalks, utilities, and landscaping at the center of Vista Field.
 This early work will open nearly 20 acres and include a linear park, waterway and retail plaza.
-Once the initial phase is complete in 2020, shovel-ready land will be available for private sector commercial, retail, and residential development.
+Once the initial phase is complete, shovel-ready land will be available for private sector commercial, retail, and residential development.
 The Port will use proceeds from Vista Field land sales to complete additional infrastructure that will open the next phase of development.

 The Vista Field model is very different from typical developments seen in many cities.
 As envisioned, Vista Field will be redeveloped using a New Urbanism model – a neighborhood-scale planning approach focused on mixed-uses, vibrant public spaces, multi-modal access, pedestrian-scale streets, and a density of development not typically found within the Tri-Cities region.